 Bayberry shrubs are not grown for their flowers, which are insignificant.
 Rather, it is the silvery-gray berries that succeed the flowers that create interest in the plant.
 Although referred to colloquially as "berries," botanists call the fruit a "drupe."

-Planting Zones, Growing Requirements for Bayberry Shrubs
+Planting Zones and Growing Requirements

 Grow bayberry shrubs in full sun.
 They are not at all fussy about the ground in which they grow, as long as the soil is well-drained.
 We know them as bushes that grow in very dry ground (namely, sand dunes) as well as at the edges of marshy areas.
 They thrive in poor soils where other plants would stumble because they are nitrogen fixers.